 Just a quick review of the attributes of polyphenol supplements leads us to a resounding, yes!
 Understanding the dangers of free radical damage and chronic inflammation alone is sufficient reason to endorse these powerhouse polyphenols.
 Add to that the fact that diet alone does not achieve the recommended daily intake, plus the NCBI’s documented and published clinical trial evidence – we endorse the use of polyphenol supplements.

-That said, we caution the prudent use of these supplements as the higher quantity of polyphenols in some supplements may exceed recommended doses.
+That said, we caution against the prudent use of these supplements as the higher quantity of polyphenols in some supplements may exceed recommended doses.

 No doubt, polyphenol-rich foods are safe for most people.
 Some polyphenol supplements can interact with medications or nutrient absorption.
 They may reduce your body’s ability to absorb other essential elements.